 - Research.
 Make a plan of how you will vote (early voting, absentee or in person on Election Day).
 Research candidates and state questions on the ballot, you may see your sample ballot to prepare and additional information at the Oklahoma State Election Board website.

 - Vote.
 Follow your voting plan and know you have done your civic duty.
 Repeat this process for each election throughout the year.
-Additional Oklahoma election information for 2021 can be found here.
+Additional Oklahoma election information can be found on the Oklahoma State Elections Board Frequently Asked Questions page.

 What to know when voting in person.
 Take proof of identity for voting.
 Polls are open 7 a.m. – 7 p.m.
 Stay in line, EVEN if it's after 7 p.m.
 If you were in line before the closing time, you can still vote.

-Absentee ballots for the Nov.
-3 election may be notarized OR the voter may submit a copy of a valid ID.
+Absentee ballots may be notarized OR the voter may submit a copy of a valid ID.
 Learn more about what can be used for proof of identity when voting.

 Voters can return their voted absentee ballots to the county election board by U.S. mail or by a private mail service that has delivery documentation.
 An absentee ballot must be received by the county election board by 7 p.m.
 Election Day to be counted.
-In 2020, the USPS recommends mailing your voted absentee ballot at least one (1) week prior to the election date.
-This is Oct.
-27, 2020, for the Nov.
-3 election.
 First-class postage is required for U.S. mail.
 Voters who requested a "standard" absentee ballot may hand-deliver their own absentee ballot in-person to the county election board during regular business hours.
 Hand-delivered ballots must be returned no later than the end of business hours on the day before the election, and the voter must show the same identification required for in-person voting.

 Are UCO employees given time to vote?